-If you are exchanging a part to repair a serviceable event follow those instructions.
+If you are exchanging a part to repair a serviceable event, follow those instructions.
 If you are exchanging a part as a part of any other procedure by using HMC Version 7, or later, complete the following steps:

 - 1. In the navigation area, expand Systems Management > Servers. - 2.
 Select the managed system in which you are exchanging a part. - 3.
 In the Tasks area, expand Serviceability > Hardware > Exchange FRU. - 4.
-In the Replace Hardware Replace FRU, Select FRU Type window, select the type of part you will exchange from the menu, and click Next - 5.
-Select the location code of the part you will exchange from the menu, and click Add.
-The FRU is listed in the pending actions section. - 6.
-Click Launch Procedure and follow the instructions to exchange the part.
+Select the system or enclosure from which you want to exchange the part. - 5.
+In the Replace Hardware Replace FRU, Select FRU Type window, select the type of part you will exchange from the menu, and click Next - 6.
+From the list, select the location code of the part you will exchange, and click Add. - 7.
+After the part is listed in the Pending Actions section, click Launch Procedure and follow the instructions to exchange the part.